CarbonLDP/carbonldp-js-sdk/doc/README.md

 hasPointer( id:string ):boolean
 ```

-Returns true if the PersistedDocument object has a pointer referenced by the URI provided.
+Returns true if the persisted document object has a pointer referenced by the URI provided.

 *Parameters*